 The Thirtieth General Synod called on the congregations of the United Church of Christ to mark the Sunday preceding September 21 (which the United Nation recognizes as the “International Day of Prayer for Peace”) as Just Peace Sunday.

-Observe Just Peace Sunday on September 17, 2017
+Observe Just Peace Sunday on September 16, 2018: Wisdom Cries Out!

 Just Peace is not a destination, but a path requiring awareness and constant vigilance to resolve existing and developing conflict in ourselves, our families, our communities, our institutions, and our world.
 This path requires non-violence when possible and even when impossible to engage in love and restraint.
 Just Peace envisions a renewed, vibrant, diverse, and sustainable world free of violence.